arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 #### Accelerometer and Gyroscope Data

-The example code below shows how to get acceleration (m/s<sup>2</sup>) and angular velocity (in °/s) data from the onboard IMU and streams it to the Arduino IDE Serial Monitor and Serial Plotter.
+The example sketch below shows how to get acceleration (m/s<sup>2</sup>) and angular velocity (in °/s) data from the onboard IMU and streams it to the Arduino IDE Serial Monitor and Serial Plotter.
+The sketch needs the `BMI270_Init.h` header file to be in the same directory as the sketch.
+You can download the example sketch and the header files [here](assets/nv_acc_gyro_test.rar).

 ```arduino
 /**